 With a $10 minimum and no fees, With no trading fees and a minimum of $25, it's easy to get started in investing.
 Sure, there are limited choices.
 But, from a business perspective, there are solid selections among well-run, well-known companies.
 Whether the share prices will rise is uncertain but there's a possibility I'll own companies with solid foundations.

 More experienced investors may like Loyal3 as the brokerage firm offers a relatively inexpensive way to diversify a portfolio.
 For example, the roster of stocks represents many growth-oriented companies along with more stable, dividend-paying ones.

 Those who want to participate in IPOs (initial public offerings) can buy shares at Loyal3.
 In the past, buying into IPOs has been difficult for the small investor but Loyal3 changes this dynamic.
 Generally, there is a $100 minimum and $10,000 maximum purchase for IPOs.

 There were some downsides to investing with Loyal3.
-Those who wanted to invest for retirement didn't find IRAs available but FolioFirst plans to offer IRAs on its platform.
+Those who wanted to invest for retirement didn't find IRAs available but FolioFirst plans offers IRAs on its platform; however, there is a $25 fee for this service.
 Further, larger investors who wanted to buy more than $2,500 worth of shares in a certain stock within one month must go elsewhere as there is a cap on purchasing activity (this number may vary, so be sure to look at each stock's prospectus).
-New limits are $2,000 monthly.
+New limits became $2,000 monthly.